rsr-at-mindtwin/wisdom/README.md

 2. A conflict-avoidant personality type in a leadership position can only lead to ruin.
 3. At some point, your best case scenario and your worst case scenario basically will blend together.
 [13]
 4. Nihilism as a fallback position when confronted with a moral assertion is a dodge.
 5. The things you own and interact with amplify your pre-existing personality traits.
-This can be mild to the point of invisibility or can be extreme: cars, dogs, guns, bicycles, etc. Aggressive (not in the good way), entitled people will have that trait amplified.
+This can be mild to the point of invisibility or can be extreme: cars, dogs, guns, bicycles, etc. tend to bring with them, for some people, high levels of aggressive entitlement and stubborness.
+Aggressive (not in the good way), entitled people will have that trait amplified.
 The extreme trolling that emerges online in forums (whether anonymous or not) is probably related to this.
+6. Self-image is often projected onto other actors in a very unhelpful way.[19]

 Footnotes: